Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 3: Setup the Release Pipeline

 Now that the train pipeline has succeeded, artifacts (model & eval_info.json) are available to setup the Release Pipeline (or sometimes called the deployment pipeline).
 Since we like the deployment to kick off directly after the train pipeline has succeeded, we use release pipeline.
 Continuously integration is not possible within the pipeline section in DevOps.
-So instead of using a YAML file like we attached to the train pipeline, in the release you will create these steps yourself.
+So instead of using a YAML file like we attached to the IAC and train pipeline, in the release you will create these steps yourself.
 Furthermore, you will create variables required to perform the steps.

 Duration: 20 minutes